lerenn/blog/content/posts/homelab-pvc-migration-backup/index.md

 ---
-title: "Building a Kubernetes Homelab: PVC Migration Strategies"
+title: "K8s Homelab: PVC Migration Strategies"
 date: 2025-11-29T16:00:00+01:00
 description: "Migrating PersistentVolumeClaims between storage classes and implementing backup strategies for VM disk images in a Kubernetes homelab"
 tags: ["homelab", "kubernetes", "storage", "longhorn", "pvc", "backup", "migration", "kubevirt", "data-protection", "ansible"]
 categories: ["homelab", "kubernetes"]
 ---

-*This is the seventh post in our "Building a Kubernetes Homelab" series.
-Check out the [previous post](/posts/building-homelab-gaming-kubevirt/) to see how we deployed gaming VMs with KubeVirt and GPU passthrough.*
+*This is the seventh post in our "K8s Homelab" series.
+Check out the [previous post](/posts/homelab-gaming-kubevirt/) to see how we deployed gaming VMs with KubeVirt and GPU passthrough.*

 ## The Storage Optimization Challenge